fibasile/froala-jekyll/README.md

 WIP!

-This is a Jekyll theme using bootstrap 4 and Froala Design Blocks.
+This is a Jekyll theme using [Bootstrap 4(https://getbootstrap.com)] and [Froala Design Blocks](https://www.froala.com/design-blocks).